SiggyF/ais-shader/README.md

 - **Seamless Tiling**: Calculates a global maximum across all tiles to ensure consistent color scaling and eliminate edge artifacts.
 - **Smart Transparency**: Custom "Electric Blue" colormap with gradual alpha transparency for low-density areas.
 - **Full Pyramid**: Generates Zoom levels 0-7, allowing for smooth zooming from global view to details.
-- **Robust Format**: Uses NetCDF for intermediate storage to handle multi-dimensional categorical data.
+- **Robust Format**: Uses Zarr for intermediate storage to handle multi-dimensional categorical data efficiently.
 - **Dual Formats**: Exports both **PNG** (for display) and **Cloud Optimized GeoTIFF (COG)** (for analysis).
 - **Anti-Aliasing**: Renders tracks as smooth lines (`LineString`) with anti-aliasing.
 - **Configurable**: All settings (bbox, zoom, palette) are defined in `config.toml`.